arrow-kt/arrow/arrow-libs/fx/arrow-docs/docs/fx/README.md

 //sampleEnd
 ```

-Compiling the snippet above will result in a compilation error.
+Compiling the snippet above will result in `javax.script.ScriptException: error: suspend function 'sayHello' should be called only from a coroutine or another suspend function` compilation error for `sayHello` call.

 The Kotlin compiler disallows the invocation of suspended functions in the pure environment because `suspend fun` requires declaration inside another suspended function or a continuation.